 Start your visit in Lanzarote with a look around an exceptional farm.
 Finca de Uga is a unique place that produces award-winning cheeses.
 It’s not normally open to the public but we were lucky to be given a guided tour.

-Finca de Uga
+1. Finca de Uga

-Mirador del Rio
+2. Mirador del Rio

-Jameos del Agua
+3. Jameos del Agua

-From here it was a short drive to another of Manrique’s creations, the iconic Jameos del Agua.
+From here it’s a short drive to another of Manrique’s creations, the iconic Jameos del Agua.
 Built into the volcanic tunnel created by the eruption of La Corona Volcano, it’s one of the best Lanzarote excursions.

 One of the most impressive aspects is the auditorium hewn from the rock.
 Concerts are regularly held in this awe-inspiring space.

 It’s also interesting to see the cave that is home to hundreds of blind albino crabs.
 This particular species is only found in Lanzarote.

 Afterwards, dress for dinner and headed to La Tegala.
 This stylish restaurant is one of the best in Lanzarote, with a focus on seasonal eco-friendly produce.
 The interior design is vibrant and contemporary artworks are dotted around.